koknat/dif/README.md

 * ./dif file1 file2 <options>

 To run the tests (optional):
-* download dif from GitHub and untar it
+* download dif from GitHub and uncompress it
 * cd dif/test
 * ./dif.t